Chefchaouen Travel Guide: Visiting the Blue City in Morocco

 About Chefchaouen

-Chefchaouen (or “Chaouen”) is a city in the Rif Mountains of northeastern Morocco.
-After being exiled from Spain, Sephardi Jews settled in the area and painted the city blue.
+Chefchaouen (or “Chaouen”) is a city in the Rif Mountains of northern Morocco.
+After being exiled during the Spanish inquisition, Sephardi Jews created their own Jewish community and painted the whole town different shades of blue.
 Some say the blue color reminded them of God, while others believe it wards off mosquitoes.

 How to Get to Chefchaouen